 Load Management, Activity Modification and Activity Prioritisation

 Optimising your FHL tendon’s recovery is crucial to participate in training and everyday activities with tendinopathy limitations.
 As a result, you may need to temporarily modify your training activities or decrease the number of training sessions.
 All training sessions and actions should not aggravate your pain during and after training 24 to 48 hours.

 Stretches, Massage, Foam Rollers and Trigger Balls

-Massage, foam rolling or use of a trigger ball can be used on your calves, back of the ankle, and under the foot to assist with recovery by lengthening tight muscles and decreasing the FHL tendon’s tension.
+Massage, foam rolling, or a trigger ball can be used on your calves, back of the ankle, and under the foot to assist with recovery by lengthening tight muscles and decreasing the FHL tendon’s tension.

 You can also perform stretches as long as the stretch is felt across the muscle belly of the FHL (deep leg), rather than at the FHL tendon at the back of the ankle, under the arch of the foot or at the base of the big toe.

 Transverse Frictions & Ultrasound

 Transverse friction or tendon massage and ultrasound can assist in healing FHL Tendinopathy and Tenosynovitis, as long as the individual tolerates the technique.
 This occurs through the increased circulation to the damaged area.

 Your physiotherapist will ensure that your surrounding joints and muscles move and activate appropriately to prevent the FHL from overworking and overloading the FHL tendon.
 Areas where biomechanics are fundamental in FHL Tendinopathy and Tenosynovitis cases, include the ankle, foot, and toes.